Solar-powered plane grounded 9 months in Hawaii by battery damage

 Borschberg and co-founder of the project, fellow Swiss pilot Bertrand Piccard, are aiming to achieve the first round-the-world solar-powered flight, alternating turns at the controls for each leg of the voyage.

-Citing the world body's "sporting code" for solar-powered airplanes, Greenfield said the operative rule states: "Any time spent on the ground between the start and finish shall be counted as flying time."
+The aircraft, about as heavy as a minivan, is propelled by energy collected from 17,000 solar cells that simultaneously recharge the batteries.

-Subsequent teams may end up doing it faster, but "everybody remembers the first," Greenfield said.
+The aircraft cruises at an altitude of roughly 28,000 feet (8,500 m) at speeds of 30 to 60 miles (48 to 97 km) an hour.
+Meditation and hypnosis were part of the pilots' training.
+They also practice yoga and take 20-minute naps every three hours on extremely long flights.

-The Swiss team hopes eventually to cross the finish line in Abu Dhabi, where they started on March 9.
+The team hopes to end its feat in Abu Dhabi, where they started on March 9.

 (Reporting by Steve Gorman; Editing by Ken Wills)